Trump plays to another capacity crowd in New Hampshire

 MANCHESTER -- President Donald Trump taunted Democrats at a major campaign rally in New Hampshire Monday night on the eve of the Granite State’s first-in-the-nation primary.

-“We have more people in this arena than all of the Democratic candidates combined,” he said.
+“We have more in this arena and outside of this arena than all of the other candidates, meaning the Democrats, put together and multiplied times five,” he said.
 “We have never had an empty seat since the day your future first lady and I came down the escalator.
 With your help, we are going to win in a landslide, New Hampshire.”

 Trump took the stage at Southern New Hampshire University Arena in Manchester for his fifth rally of the year, and first since being acquitted of impeachment charges.